-Check your pets for fleas regularly
+1. Check your pets for fleas regularly

 It only takes one flea to start an infestation!
 Unfortunately, by the time many pet owners start noticing fleas, their living space has already become home to thousands of them.
 Checking your pets regularly will help you spot a problem early, so you can get it under control right away.
 Use a fine-toothed flea comb to look for signs of fleas in your pet’s coat.
-In addition to live adult fleas, keep a close eye out for flea faeces, also known as “flea dirt”, which looks like small black flakes or clumps.
+In addition to live adult fleas, keep a close eye out for flea feces, also known as “flea dirt”, which looks like small black flakes or clumps.
 Finding any fleas or flea dirt is a sure sign of an infestation in your home.

-1. Make sure every pet in the home is protected from fleas
+2. Make sure every pet in the home is protected from fleas

 Don’t forget that indoor pets can be exposed to fleas, too!
 Fleas and flea eggs can make their way into your home on other pets or even on your clothing.
-In apartment buildings, fleas have been known to accumulate in common areas, or even travel from apartment to apartment.
+In apartment buildings, fleas have been known to accumulate in common areas or even travel from apartment to apartment.
 Once inside your living space, they reproduce rapidly as long as a viable host is available.

-2. Treat problem areas like gardens, crevices, and crawl spaces
+3. Treat problem areas like gardens, crevices, and crawl spaces

 If you live in an area where fleas are particularly prevalent, treating the places that may be harboring flea eggs and larvae can help prevent fleas from affecting your pets.
-Consider spraying your garden, under decks and sheds, inside crawl spaces, and any other cracks and crevices around your home.
+Consider spraying your yard, under decks and sheds, inside crawl spaces, and any other cracks and crevices around your home.
 Just be sure to read the label on any flea control product to ensure it is safe for use around pets.

-3. Clean carpets and bedding regularly and thoroughly
+4. Clean carpets and bedding regularly and thoroughly

 Adult fleas lay eggs on your pet, which then drop off into the environment.
 The fleas then complete their life cycle in the environment, safely ensconced in your carpets and upholstery.
 These hidden flea eggs and larva can be a constant source of infection for your pet.
-Frequent cleaning of high-traffic areas – especially those where your pet likes to hang out – can help reduce the environmental flea burden, and prevent new adult fleas from re-infesting your pets.
-Vacuum carpets and upholstery frequently, and wash your pet’s bedding in hot water.
-For added protection from fleas, sprinkle borax or flea powder onto the carpets before vacuuming, and add some to your vacuum bag to prevent fleas from crawling back out.
+Frequent cleaning of high-traffic areas – especially those where your pet likes to hang out – can help reduce the environmental flea burden and prevent new adult fleas from re-infesting your pets.
+Vacuum carpets and upholstery frequently and wash your pet’s bedding in hot water.
+For added protection from fleas, sprinkle borax or flea powder onto the carpets before vacuuming and add some to your vacuum bag to prevent fleas from crawling back out.

-4. Keep your guests flea-free to protect your pets
+5. Keep your guests flea-free to protect your pets

 Your pets may be protected, but the pets of friends and family members who visit your home may not be.
 These furry friends may be bringing unwanted guests when they come to visit!
 Ask your guests if they’re using flea prevention before they bring their pets over to play.
 Make sure your pets are protected from fleas too before allowing them to interact with the newcomers or passing through areas where they’ve been.
 After the visit, be sure to thoroughly clean the areas where an unprotected pet was resting or playing.

-5. Bring in the professionals to prevent fleas
+6. Bring in the professionals to prevent fleas

 Once a flea infestation starts, it can be a nightmare to stop.
 Professional pest control services have the experience and equipment necessary to stop active infestations and prevent new fleas from establishing themselves in your home.
-They can also help you identify problem areas in your home, and advise you on the safest ways to use flea control products around your pets.
+They can also help you identify problem areas in your home and advise you on the safest ways to use flea control products around your pets.
 Many companies also offer follow-up services to check your property during peak flea season.
 Professional services can be expensive, but they are often easier and more cost-effective than trying to tackle the problem on your own.

 Year-round flea prevention: The best way to keep your pet flea-free

 Get the best advice, tips and top tech for your beloved Pets